xpqz/documentation/dotnet-interface/docs/accessing-net-classes/advanced-techniques.md

 If a class provides constructor overloads, a similar mechanism is used to specify which of the constructors is to be used when an instance of the class is created using `⎕NEW`.

-For example, if MyClass is a .NET class with an overloaded constructor, and one of its constructors is defined to take two parameters; a double and an int, the following statement would create an instance of the class by calling that specific constructor overload:
+For example, if `MyClass` is a .NET class with an overloaded constructor, and one of its constructors is defined to take two parameters; a `double` and an `int`, the following statement would create an instance of the class by calling that specific constructor overload:
 ```apl
       (⎕NEW ⍠ (⊂Double Int32)) MyClass (1 1)
 ```